 The four treatment phases involve:

-- Thoroughly cleaning the chicken’s foot and soaking it in warm water and Epsom salts to get rid of the scab.
-Some veterinarians might suggest that you soak the foot in an antibiotic treatment, such as a Tricide Neo solution.
+- Thoroughly clean the chicken’s foot and soak it in warm water and Epsom salts to get rid of the scab.
+Some veterinarians might suggest that you soak the foot in antibiotic treatment, such as a Tricide Neo solution.

 - Removal of the abscesses and a saline flush.
 This is referred to as Surgical Debridement.
 The wound will then be cleaned out with iodine or chlorhexidine.